-Smoked beef ribs are melt-in-your-mouth tender with a gorgeous bark on the outside.
-Make some for your cookout or enjoy them all by yourself!
+Smoked Beef Short Ribs are melt-in-your-mouth tender with a gorgeous bark on the outside.
+Make pellet grill beef ribs for your cookout or enjoy them all by yourself!

 Don’t have all day?
 I’ve got an amazing recipe for baby back ribs smothered in homemade bourbon barbecue sauce that you should try!

-This short ribs recipe is a favorite summertime BBQ staple.
+This smoked beef ribs recipe is a favorite summertime BBQ staple.
 We love them, and make them all year long!

-Plus, smoked short ribs are so easy to prepare.
+Plus, pellet grill beef ribs are so easy to prepare.
 All you need are the meat, a BBQ dry rub for ribs, and a bit of patience to wait while the beef ribs smoke to perfection!

 Keep reading to learn how to smoke beef ribs that are tender, juicy, and so easy to prepare right at home!